factorhouse/slipway/README.md

 [Eclipse Jetty](https://www.eclipse.org/jetty/) is the web server at the heart of our product, [Kpow for Apache Kafka®](https://kpow.io).

-Slipway is our [Clojure](https://clojure.org/) companion to embedded Jetty, providing access to a battle-tested web server with websocket support.
+Slipway is our [Clojure](https://clojure.org/) companion to embedded Jetty.

-We will (eventually) open-source a full-stack example application using slipway in [shortcut](https://github.com/factorhouse/shortcut).
+Slipway provides access to a battle-tested web server with websocket support.

 ### Prior Art